Preparing a legal memorandum

 |Format 1||Format 2||Format 3||Format 4|

-Try to avoid using equivocal language in your memorandum.
+Try to avoid using equivocal language in your memorandum where possible.
 This is particularly important in the Conclusion section.
-The Discussion portion of the memorandum should also be reviewed for equivocal language.
 Sentences that begin with the phrase “It would appear that” or “It seems that” should alert you to equivocation.

-By all means indicate where the law is unclear.
-But also state what you think is the better view or probable outcome.
+By all means indicate where the law is unclear, and absolutely state the risks of the client’s position.
+But also state what you think is the better view or probable outcome, and the client’s chances of success if applicable.

 The Discussion section is the heart of the memorandum.
-It provides the venue for explaining and analysing the law, and applying it to your facts.
-The Discussion section should be broken down into a separate part for each discrete legal issue covered in the memorandum.
+It provides the venue for explaining and analysing the law, and applying it to your facts (let the word “synthesis” guide your approach to this section).
+The Discussion section should be broken down into a separate part for each discrete legal issue covered in the memorandum; subheadings are helpful here.
 The discussion of each issue should include an introduction, an explanation of the applicable legal rule, an application of the rule to the legal problem, and a conclusion in respect of that issue.
 The classic formulation for this is known as IRAC.

 |I||The first step is to state the legal issue.
 This can be done in a couple of ways.
 You can summarize the issue in the form of a topic sentence or question.
 The most effective style is to use a thesis sentence or paragraph that not only indicates what the issue is, but tells the reader briefly what your conclusion is on the issue.
 The issue can also be referred to in the heading for this part of the Discussion section.|